YB-Yottabyte/Community_Board/README.md

 ## Notes

-While building the app, a few challenges were faced.
-Parsing JSON data and displaying it on the page needed careful debugging.
-Updating content with filtering functions required avoiding duplicate elements.
-Formatting numbers and calculating totals with `reduce()` had to be done correctly.
-Sorting games and showing the top ones needed precise logic.
+The community board includes a user manual for all programming languages, built with React and JavaScript.
+Challenges included correctly defining props, avoiding duplicate elements, formatting numbers, and sorting events with precise logic.
 These issues were solved with testing and small adjustments.

 ## License